OpenBfS/UncertRadio/docs/first_steps.rst

 -  The toolbar icon |view-refresh.png|\ initiates a complete re-calculation of characteristic values after having made changes to the model or the input data.
-If the program halts at the TAB “Values, Uncertainties”, press the |view-refresh.png| icon once more.
+If the program halts at the TAB "Values, Uncertainties", press the |view-refresh.png| icon once more.

 -  Editing cells in tables: